A Cribl LogStream installation can be scaled up within a single instance and/or scaled out across multiple instances.

 - Increased number of destinations.

 A LogStream installation can be configured to scale up and utilize as many resources on the host as required.
-In a single-instance deployment, you govern resource allocation through the General Settings > Worker Processes Settings section.
+In a single-instance deployment, you govern resource allocation through the global ⚙️ Settings (lower left) > System > Worker Processes section.

 In a distributed deployment, you allocate resources per Worker Group.
 Navigate to Groups >

 Either way, these controls are available:

 Process count: Indicates the number of Worker Processes to spawn.
 Positive numbers specify an absolute number of Workers.
 Negative numbers specify the number of Workers relative to the number of CPUs in the system. like this:

 <number of CPUs available>minus